Updated July 7, 2023

-- Next comes the preparation of the liability section on the right-hand side, which starts with current liabilities like accounts payable and short-term notes, which are generally due within one year.
+- Next comes the preparation of the liability section on the right-hand side, which starts with current liabilities like accounts payable and short-term notes, generally due within one year.

 - After this, we record the long-term liabilities, also called fixed liabilities, that need to be settled over one year or more, like long-term notes, pensions, bonds payable, etc.

-- After this, both types of liabilities are added, and we arrive at the total liabilities amount.
+- After adding both liabilities, we arrive at the total liabilities amount.

 - The last part to be calculated just below the total liability is shareholder’s equity, where the retained earnings are first calculated.